spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/introduction.md

 <img src="{{assetRoot}}assets/screen-grabs/homepage-template-project.png" style=" float: right; margin: 10px; display: block; width: 60%; padding: 20px 20x"/>

 * **Multiserver offloading**: Learn how to offload groups of Actors so Unreal server functionality is split between multiple servers using the Example Project.
-* **Multiple deployments for session-based games**: Upload a session-based FPS example game to the cloud using the Example Project.
 * **Multiserver zoning**: Implement shooting across the boundaries of different servers computing one game world using the Example Project. (**Note:** Zoning is in preview.)
 * **Database sync worker**: Learn how to integrate server database synchronization into your project using the Example Project.